Finding the Law of the Micro-States and Small Jurisdictions of Europe

 9. European Integration

 Other references are listed in the relevant country outlines, below.
-With respect to EEA member states, note particularly the acquis regarding the relationship with member states of the EU and the Lugano Convention[14] on jurisdiction and the enforcement of judgments in civil and commercial matters.
+With respect to EEA member states, note particularly the acquis regarding the relationship with member states of the EU and the Lugano Convention on the jurisdiction and enforcement of judgments in civil and commercial matters.[14]

 Guides to finding European Union law include:

-Andorra, Luxembourg, Monaco, San Marino and the Vatican (among the jurisdictions under study) are part of the European Central Bank (euro) currency union.
+Andorra, Luxembourg, Monaco, San Marino, and the Vatican (among the jurisdictions under study) are part of the European Central Bank (euro) currency union.
 See:

 10. Taxation and Finance

 Much of the attractiveness of the micro-states derives from their tax position.
 The importance of tax law and policy to the European micro-states is apparent from the European Union policy statements; an article by EU Commissioner Frits Bolkestein, published Feb.
-14, 2003, “Tax reforms and European and international co-ordination of taxation: the main issues,” and the European Commission Web page “EU Tax Policy Strategy.”
+14, 2003, “Tax reforms and European and international co-ordination of taxation: the main issues;” and the European Commission communication of 2001 on EU tax policy strategy.
 The challenge for the micro-states is that their economic viability may depend upon their ability to serve as safe havens and secure “vectors” for capital.
-Online tax law resources (fee based; but larger university law libraries are likely to subscribe to one or more) include:
+Online tax law resources (fee-based, but larger university law libraries are likely to subscribe to one or more) include:

-Conflict in tax matters with micro-states, and offshore jurisdictions generally, may result not only from contrived jurisdiction through trusts and legal entities but from facts, and occasionally doubt, in matters of domicile, residence, ordinary residence, habitual residence and nationality.
+Conflict in tax matters with micro-states, and offshore jurisdictions generally may result not only from contrived jurisdiction through trusts and legal entities but from facts and occasionally doubt in matters of domicile, residence, ordinary residence, habitual residence, and nationality.
 Dual residence may give rise to anomalies as well, such as Caron v.
 The Queen, Docket No. 95-4210-IT-I (Can.
 Tax.
 Ct.
 1998) (French and Canadian residence; taxpayer employed in France, family resident in Quebec).

-On the matter of offshore incorporation of trading entities (corporate inversions, expatriation) as a tax sparing measure, see:
+On the matter of offshore incorporation of trading entities (corporate inversions, expatriation) as a tax-sparing measure, see:

-As the New Zealand Winebox case showed (in connection with the Cook Islands) it is not unknown for a foreign sovereign government to be complicit in a tax evasion scheme:
+As the New Zealand Winebox case showed (in connection with the Cook Islands), it is not unknown for a foreign sovereign government to be complicit in a tax evasion scheme:

-There is a general concern and distrust in relation to offshore jurisdictions where bank secrecy and lack of surveillance make tracing of funds difficult and facilitates not only tax evasion but organized crime; the essence of money laundering.
+There is a general concern and distrust in relation to offshore jurisdictions where bank secrecy and lack of surveillance make the tracing of funds difficult and facilitate not only tax evasion but organized crime, the essence of money laundering.
 See Jack A. Blum et al., Financial Havens, Bank Secrecy and Money Laundering, United Nations Global Programme Against Money Laundering, Office for Drug Control and Crime Prevention (1998?).
-The Internal Revenue Service, Her Majesty’s Revenue and Customs and European Commission websites have an extensive coverage of money laundering crimes and Transparency International has published a report and has a page of links entitled “Anti-Money Laundering: Tougher Oversight Required” (Dec.
+The Internal Revenue Service, Her Majesty’s Revenue and Customs, and European Commission websites have extensive coverage of money laundering crimes, and Transparency International has published a report and has a page of links entitled Anti-Money Laundering: Tougher Oversight Required (Dec.
 12, 2014).
 This writer’s 2017 update of the GlobaLex article on laws relating to terrorism includes a discussion of the expansion of the scope of anti-terrorism legislation and practice to include many financial crimes.
+Note: Gérard Vespierrem, L’État de droit, cœur de l’Europe : les « micro-États » se doivent de renforcer cette valeur commune, La Tribune, Dec.
+8, 2022 and an archived four-part history (in French) on Radio France, Une histoire des micro-états (2019).

-There is also a substantial economic literature on tax evasion and tax competition, e.g., Eckhard Janeba and Wolfgang Peters, “Tax Evasion, Tax Competition and the Gains from Nondiscrimination: The Case of Interest Taxation in Europe” 109 Econ.
+There is also substantial economic literature on tax evasion and tax competition, e.g., Eckhard Janeba and Wolfgang Peters, Tax Evasion, Tax Competition and the Gains from Nondiscrimination: The Case of Interest Taxation in Europe 109 Econ.
 J. 93 (1999).
-Several bibliographic and work-in-progress databases for law-and-economics are available to scholars:
+Several bibliographic and work-in-progress databases for law and economics are available to scholars:

-Readers with an interest in tax matters may wish to research the Internal Revenue Service site concerning the Qualified Intermediary requirements for overseas financial institutions and see this writer’s GlobaLex article, “FATCA: Citizenship-Based Taxation, Foreign Asset Reporting Requirements and American Citizens Abroad.”
+Readers with an interest in tax matters may wish to research the Internal Revenue Service site concerning the Qualified Intermediary requirements for overseas financial institutions and see this writer’s GlobaLex article, FATCA: Citizenship-Based Taxation, Foreign Asset Reporting Requirements and American Citizens Abroad (2023).

 Print resources, some also available online:

-• Tax Notes International
+• Tax Notes International (paywall)

-• Thomas Azzara, Tax Havens of the World and a search engine query on the same subject
+• Thomas Azzara, Tax Havens of the World, and a search engine query on the same subject

 • Juris-classeur de droit fiscal international (Paris: Editions Techniques, loose-leaf, 1962- )

-• International Bureau of Fiscal Documentation, loose-leaf series on taxation of corporations, companies and “patents, royalties, dividends and interest” in Europe
+• International Bureau of Fiscal Documentation, loose-leaf series on taxation of corporations, companies, and “patents, royalties, dividends and interest” in Europe

-A number of private firms and organizations offer tax data, although the reader will need to judge for him- or herself the reliability of the information provider:
+Several private firms and organizations offer tax data, although the reader will need to judge for him- or herself the reliability of the information provider:

 11. Shipping and the Sea